 Most vaccines you’ve received in your lifetime used samples of either live or inactivated viruses to stimulate an immune response in your body.
-But these newly approved vaccines don’t contain any coronavirus at all; they work in a completely different way.
+But the Pfizer/BioNTech and Moderna COVID-19 vaccines don’t contain any coronavirus at all; they work in a completely different way.
 They use messenger RNA (mRNA) to teach our bodies how to fight the COVID-19 virus.

 Decades of research have gone into the use of mRNA vaccines, and this technology has already been successfully used against specific types of cancer.
 The CDC has published a very clear explanation of how and why these vaccines work.

-You can’t get COVID-19 from the vaccines.
+You can’t get COVID-19 from any of these vaccines.
 Some people may experience flu-like symptoms after being vaccinated, but that is only because their bodies are generating an immune response, which is exactly what the vaccines are there to achieve.